Cloud Spend: The Cloud FinOps Driver

-Gartner projects that cloud spending will grow by 20% to $500B by 2022.
+Gartner projects that cloud spending will grow to almost $600B by 2023.
 Yet while almost two-thirds of respondents expected to realize cost savings by moving to the cloud, only 46% were achieving that outcome.
+(Gartner’s Public Cloud Initiatives Study 2020)

 Over one-third of organizations say they have exceeded their cloud spend by as much as 40%.
 Organizations migrate to the cloud with the promise of lower operational expenses, enhanced efficiencies, and more substantial output.